Weight loss is the easy part – maintaining the weight loss is what we all struggle with. Here’s how to keep the weight off for good.

 Weight loss isn’t always easy, but it appears to be easier than maintaining your weight once you’ve lost it.
 Depressingly, 95 percent of people who lose weight regain it – and sometimes more – within a few months or years of the initial weight loss.
 The best diet to lose weight is about lifestyle changes, from my experiences with these, I have created my nine must do lifestyle steps:

 - Sweat once a day: Exercise needs to be part of your day and it should make up at least an hour.
 Find an activity that you love, purchase workout gear than makes you feel great and get moving each day.
+If you’re not comfortable in your workout gear, you may find that you’re not as active as you would like so it’s time to invest in some decent clothing!
+For some coupons on workout gear, look here.
 Our bodies were made to move, so move it!

 - Eat what you love: Food is meant to nourish the body and to be enjoyed, so if you’re going to keep the weight off there isn’t any point in avoiding all the delicious foods that you love.
 For example, choosing to go onto a keto 6 diet could be something that you enjoy and works really well for you, or you could try a different method if that doesn’t work out.
 If chocolate is your favourite food, enjoy small servings of good quality chocolate occasionally and without distractions while you eat it.
 Listening and respecting your body will help you to have a healthy relationship with food.